 if you’re self-employed or a small-business owner, talk to your car insurance company

-The complexities involved in determining if you're a good fit for commercial car insurance obviate hard-and-fast answers.
-Thankfully, Esurance can help you decide what car insurance coverages you need, be they personal or commercial car insurance related.
+Determining if you're a good fit for commercial car insurance can be a complex decision.
+Thankfully, Esurance can help you decide what car insurance coverages you need, whether they're personal or commercial.

 Commercial auto insurance